24 Hour Live-in Home Care: What is it, and is it a good idea?

 What is 24 hour home care?

-24-hour home care means an external carer will move into the home of your loved one and care for them around the clock.
+24-hour home care or 24hr live in care means an external carer will move into the home of your loved one and care for them around the clock.
 The carer will be able to help with all activities and provide company throughout the day.
 If your loved one is often restless during the night, or prone to wandering, then the carer will be on hand to keep an eye on things during the night.
 A carer can provide transport to and from appointments and social events, helping your loved one to stay active and get out of the house.

 How does 24 hour live-in care work?